Sunday, June 24, 2018

 6. I’m So Afraid

 In creating a second Buckingham Nicks album I decided to start by taking the Fleetwood Mac album of 1975 and removing the Christine McVie songs.
 I also removed the song "Crystal" since Buckingham Nicks had recorded that on their debut album.
-Next I went searching for songs written during the time before Nicks and Buckingham joined Fleetwood Mac.
+Next, I searched for songs written before Nicks and Buckingham joined Fleetwood Mac.
 As it turns out, there's a lot to use:

 • "Cathouse Blues"